froggo-roggo/froggo-roggo.github.io/pdnaio.md

 ## Check if you can access this web page!
   - This is a project for CS489 Computer Ethics blah blah
-  - Warning: Teribble web accessibility, horrible design, PC only
+  - Warning: Terrible web accessibility, horrible design, PC only
   - Good luck!